Materiality

 Stakeholder Engagement

-The Tokyo Tatemono Group's business activities are supported not only by the customers who use our products and services, but also by many other stakeholders, including local communities, executives, employees, shareholders, investors, and business partners.
+The Tokyo Tatemono Group's business activities are supported not only by the customers who use our products and services, but also by many other stakeholders, including local communities, executives, employees, shareholders, investors, financial institutions, and business partners.
 We believe that building long-term relationships of trust with these stakeholders is essential to both our management and business activities.
-By engaging with our stakeholders and incorporating their opinions, expectations, and other input in various ways, we integrate their voices into the way the Group operates.
-Leveraging the continued trust of our diverse stakeholders enables our efforts to create social value and establish our value creation platform.
+By engaging with our stakeholders and incorporating the opinions, expectations, and other input we receive from them in various ways, we integrate their voices into the way the Group operates.
+Leveraging the continued trust of our diverse stakeholders in our management and business activities enables our efforts to address material issues identified from the perspectives of "social value creation" and building our "value creation platform."
 To ensure the effectiveness of engagement with every stakeholder, we will review our approach and other aspects as necessary.

 Stance on and Approach to Dialogue with Our Core Stakeholders